 At the heart of Visible Thinking are several practices and resources that help achieve the goals of the approach – such as thinking routines, documentation and using the language of thinking.
 In recent years, museum educators and heritage professionals (including myself!) have started to adapt elements of Visible Thinking for use in the museum with groups of all ages.

-10 years ago, way back in 2011, I started developing Visible Thinking in the Museum – my method for educators that uses thinking routines to help question formulation and structure, along with facilitation techniques, collaborative learning and museum education practices.
-There are 4 key elements to the VTM method:
+Back in 2011, I started developing Visible Thinking in the Museum – an approach for educators that uses thinking routines to help guide discussions around art and objects.

 Visual Thinking Strategies (VTS) is based around one ‘thinking routine’ of 3 carefully constructed open-ended questions: